puppetlabs/puppet-docs/source/pe/2.0/console_navigating.markdown

 After a node completes its first Puppet run, it will appear in the console, and can be added to groups and have classes applied to it.

-Since the console receives a report every time Puppet runs on a node, it keeps a running status count in the sidebar:
+Since the console receives a report every time Puppet runs on a node, it keeps a running count in the sidebar of what state your nodes are in:

-![The node status display][nav_nodestatus]
+![The node state display][nav_nodestatus]

 This can tell you at a glance whether your nodes have suddenly started failing their Puppet runs, whether any nodes have stopped responding, and whether Puppet is making many changes to your systems.
-You can click through these status totals to see complete lists of nodes in each status.
+You can click through these state totals to see complete lists of nodes in each state.

 Individual node pages contain graphs of recent runs, lists of reports, inventory data, compliance data, and any classes the node has or groups it's a part of.